Pseudo-CS/Transport-Business/README.md

 clone repository, then in the cloned folder create a python virtual environment<br>
+from the virtual env run:<br>
 install django - pip install django<br>
-from the virtual env run: python manage.py runserver
+python manage.py runserver